An efficient monolithic solution scheme for FE$^2$ problems: Benchmarking

 \section{Benchmarking}

 To evaluate differences in the computational effort, benchmarks between the staggered and the monolithic (w \& w/o stored factorized stiffness matrix) algorithm are performed, by computing model problems with highly nonlinear character.
 Thereby the computing time strongly depends on the nonlinearity of the problem chosen.
 In linear problems the staggered and monolithic algorithm are equivalent.
-To get comparable results, all examples were calculated on the same computer with one processor (\texttt{Intel(R) Core(TM) i7-7700 CPU @ 3.60GHz}).
+To get comparable results, all examples were calculated on the same computer with one processor (\texttt{Intel(R) Xeon(R) Gold 6244 CPU @ 3.60GHz}).
 An automatic time increment control was used in Abaqus.
 When one or more microscopic iterations did not converge in a given number $n_{\text{max}}$ of increments in the staggered mode, Abaqus is directed to lower the time increment, vice versa when all microscopic iterations converged in less or equal $n_{\text{max}}\cdot0.5$ iterations, Abaqus is directed to increase the step size.

-\\In the first example a notched plate is exposed to a shear like loading.
+In the first example a notched plate is exposed to a shear like loading.
 The macroscopic model, as shown in Figure \ref{fig:Benchmarking_notched_plate_shear_problem}, is meshed with 730 triangular, linear elements.
 The microscopic model is a porous material having a elastic-M\textsc{ises}-plastic material with linear hardening (initial yield stress $\sigma_0$, hardening modulus $h$).
 The mesh consists of 706 triangular, linear elements.
 The total number of degrees of freedom is $538,041$.
-Figure \ref{fig:U_RF_notched_plate_shear} illustrates the nonlinearity, by plotting the total reaction force over the prescribed displacement.
-The monolithic algorithm saves about 30\% of the computational costs compared to the staggered scheme.
+Figure \ref{fig:U_RF_notched_plate_shear} illustrates the nonlinearity, by plotting the total reaction force over the prescribed displacement for the staggered and monolithic algorithm.
+It can be seen that both algorithms yield numerically virtually identical global reaction forces.
+The minor differences arise from the different iteration patterns.
+The monolithic algorithm saves about 38\% of the computational costs compared to the staggered scheme.